Tamunorth/real-estate-dribble-recreation/README.md

 ## Animation

-- The homepage animates when the app launches, providing a smooth transition to the main interface.
-However, this animations are not repeated when the Homepage come back to focus as shown towards the end of the provided video.
+- The homepage and search pages animate when the app launches and upon subsequet naviagtions to allow for proper inspection of the animations.

 ## Note